CMartinETH/GESS-Simus/code/README.md

 <br>
 To use the LIGHT version, the following steps have to be taken:
 1. Download the file LIGHT_Triangle_Freewalk.py
-2. Make sure you have matplotlib and numpy installed 2.2 If you have installed it already, skip to task 3 2.1 If you do not have it, you can download and install it by opening a terminal / command line, (activating your environment if you have one) and enter: pip install numpy pip install matplotlib
+2. Make sure you have matplotlib and numpy installed <br>
+2.2 If you have installed it already, skip to task 3 <br>
+2.1 If you do not have it, you can download and install it by opening a terminal / command line, (activating your environment if you have one) and enter: pip install numpy pip install matplotlib